DDI-TU-Dresden/thonny-wiki/Plugins.md

 ## How to package and distribute your plug-in?

 In short: same way as you would package and distribute any Python module or package.
+Just make sure your distribution name starts with `thonny-` and you have specified supported Thonny version range under dependencies (unless you make an effort to create a plug-in which works both with Thonny 2.1 and 2.2+).

 TODO: add an example